-Practice Note: The petitioner should exercise diligence in determining whether each respondent in the action is in military service, which under the federal SCRA and the NC SCRA must include both federal military service and state National Guard service.
-Necessary facts to support the petitioner's assertion may be the petitioner's personal knowledge (e.g., the father told the DSS social worker he was not in the military), inquiries made to others (e.g., the father informed the DSS social worker that the child's mother works full-time, lives with him in the home, and is not in the military), or search results of the Department of Defense active duty status records for purposes of federal military service.
-Regarding military service under a state order of active duty, the NC SCRA requires that the servicemember provide a written or electronic copy of the military order within thirty days of when that military service terminates.
-G.S.
-127B-28.
-Including a statement in the affidavit that the petitioner has/has not received a copy of a state military order from the respondent clarifies whether the NC SCRA applies to a member of the National Guard.
+Practice Note: The petitioner should exercise diligence in determining whether each respondent in the action is in military service.
+Necessary facts may be the petitioner's personal knowledge (e.g., the father told the DSS social worker he was not in the military), inquiries made to others (e.g., the father informed the DSS social worker that the child's mother works full-time, lives with him in the home, and is not in the military), or search results of the Department of Defense active duty status records.
 To obtain this information, the DSS social worker or the petitioner/movant in the TPR proceeding can ask the respondent and others that know the respondent about the respondent's military service and the basis for that person's knowledge or belief.

-Resource: To conduct a search as to whether one or multiple individuals are on active duty status under a federal military order, access the Servicemembers Civil Relief Act (SCRA) Website.
-This website does not provide information on state orders of active duty for state National Guard service for purposes of the NC SCRA.
+Resource: To conduct a search as to whether one or multiple individuals are on active duty status, access the Servicemembers Civil Relief Act (SCRA) Website.

 The SCRA affidavit is only required if the respondent does not make an appearance before the court enters a judgment for the plaintiff.
 A judgment means any order or ruling that is temporary or final, which includes a nonsecure custody order in an abuse, neglect, or dependency action.
 See 50 U.S.C.
 3911(9); G.S.
 7B-506(a), (e).
 When DSS requests an ex parte nonsecure custody order, no respondent makes an appearance.
 The SCRA requires that the affidavit be filed for each named respondent before the court enters the ex parte nonsecure custody order.
-If a respondent has notice of the nonsecure custody request but does not make an appearance, the SCRA affidavit is required before the nonsecure custody order is entered.
+If a respondent has notice of the nonsecure custody request or hearing on the need for continued nonsecure custody but does not make an appearance, the SCRA affidavit is required before the nonsecure custody order is entered.
 In those cases where a nonsecure custody order is not requested or is not granted, the SCRA affidavit will be required for any respondent who has not appeared in the action before an order for the plaintiff is entered (e.g., an adjudication order).
 If the respondent appears in the action before an order is entered, an SCRA affidavit for that respondent is not required.